Scrum v Kanban

 In the context of agility, Kanban refers to The Kanban Method - a management method for managing all types of knowledge work and professional services.
 It is perceived as an "agile method", but in reality, it is a method for catalysing evolutionary change and improvement within an organisation.
 Organisational change is difficult, but The Kanban Method is designed to reduce resistance to change while bringing beneficial improvements in line with the organisation's goals.

 Knowledge work is inherently invisible.
 It exists as ideas, conversations, messages between individuals or information captured in an electronic tool.
 The Kanban Method strives to make such intangible work visible so that workflow challenges, problems or bottlenecks are seen.
-After all, it is tough to change or improve something which is invisible.
+After all, it is tough to change or improve something invisible.

 The Kanban Method also prevents too much (or too little) work from being worked upon by implementing a Kanban System.
 A Kanban System limits the amount of work in progress (WIP) by using visual pull signals, called Kanbans, thereby improving the flow of value to customers.
 By limiting the amount of work in the system, new work is "pulled in" only when work is completed and capacity becomes available - in contrast to new work being "pushed in" when it is demanded.

-To understand the difference between The Kanban Method, a Kanban System and the Japanese word Kanban, check out this article; Kanban - what does it actually mean.
+To understand the difference between The Kanban Method, a Kanban System and the Japanese word Kanban, check out this article; Kanban - what does it actually mean?

 So, The Kanban Method is a change management method that utilises the power of Kanban Systems to improve the flow of value to customers whilst making work visible, thereby creating the impetus to improve.